DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 alternative to PayPal) and Cellsynt (mobile payment via SMS and telephone), in addition to the more conventional credit card options.
-These might seem like small touches to some, but to a dedicated community of technology-savvy Swedish Internet users discussing the ins and outs of different VPN services on an online forum, they can make all the difference.
+These might seem like small touches to some, but to a dedicated community of technology-savvy Swedish internet users discussing the ins and outs of different VPN services on an online forum, they can make all the difference.